 Senior care facilities are always in need of extra help.
 This is a great way to get direct patient contact, even if it’s not clinical per se.
 This is the type of volunteering schedule that can be regular and easily penciled in for busy individuals.
 You may even discover a possible passion for geriatric care nursing and if not I’m sure at least a respect for the profession.
 In this niche, you will be exposed to many common ailments of the elderly, which can be great practice in understanding how these conditions work.

-3. State Health or Public Health Department
+3. Volunteer at a State Health or Public Health Department

 Nurses Play a Critical Role in Public Health, Volunteering At The State Department Can Give Your Resume A Boost: